Ava Jerome: Casting and creation

-West (left), previously known for her portrayal of Carly Tenney Snyder on As the World Turns, was cast in the newly created role of Ava in April 2013.
+West (left), previously recognized for her portrayal of Carly Tenney Snyder on As the World Turns, was cast in the newly-created role of Ava in April 2013.

-In early April, Jamey Giddens and Jillian Bowe of Daytime Confidential reported a rumor that the Daytime Emmy Award winner Maura West, best known for her role as Carly Snyder on As the World Turns was set to join the cast in a top secret role.
+In early April, Jamey Giddens and Jillian Bowe of Daytime Confidential reported a rumor that the Daytime Emmy Award winner Maura West, best known for her role as Carly Snyder on As the World Turns, was set to join the cast in a top-secret role.
 On April 24, nearly two weeks after Confidential's original report, Soap Opera Digest and other soap opera media confirmed the news and revealed that West had joined the cast in the newly created role of Ava Jerome, and was slated to appear sometime in May.
-Soaps In Depth editor Richard M. Simms immediately speculated that the character shared a connection to the infamous '80s crime family, the Jerome family.
+Soaps In Depth editor Richard M. Simms immediately speculated that the character shared a connection to the infamous 1980s Jerome crime family.
 West made her debut on May 8, 2013.

-In an interview with Soap Opera Digest, West revealed that her agent, Mamie Sparer was contacted by General Hospital casting director, Mark Teschner who had her come in to meet with executive producer, Frank Valentini and that the meeting prompted her to sign on to appear as Ava.
-Of her role, West admitted the part was only scheduled as a five-day stint, however, was offered a contract before she even began work on the soap.
+In an interview with Soap Opera Digest, West revealed that her agent, Mamie Sparer, was contacted by General Hospital casting director Mark Teschner, who had her come in to meet with executive producer Frank Valentini, and that the meeting prompted her to sign on to appear as Ava.
+Of her role, West admitted the part was only scheduled as a five-day stint; however, she was offered a contract before she even began work on the soap.
 In an interview with TV Guides Michael Logan, West was asked what made her take on the role of Ava.
 She admitted, "Next to nothing.
 You have to put your faith in people, which was hard because I'd never met [executive producer] Frank Valentini and [head writer] Ron Carlivati, but they are so fun, so infectious!
 But, then, Ava was not intended to hang around all that long."